Draper Days Parade - Saturday, July 18, 2020

 Candidates and advocates may attend the Parade as spectators,and in that capacity may display signs or hand out leaflets from the adjoining public sidewalk supporting or opposing such candidacy or political position.

-Currently-serving elected officers who appeared on a ballot in the City may participate in the Draper Days Parade and be identified by name and office to honor their public service.
-They should not, however, be identified as political candidates in any upcoming election or be allowed to use their participation in the Parade for any campaign purpose not similarly given to other candidates.
+Currently-serving elected or appointed officers may participate in the Parade and be identified by name and office to honor their public service; they should not, however, be identified as political candidates in any upcoming election or be allowed to use their participation in the Parade for any campaign purpose.

 The Parade Chair / Committee shall approve or reject proposed entries in the Draper Days Parade in accordance with this policy.